ParityInfosec/DSU/CSC842/Cycle9/README.md

 ## BONUS
 This tool is designed to check the window of the engagement, but it also can be used prior to execution to baseline systems.
 This baseline, along with the final report, can be provided in an annex to customers for added comfort that systems were restored to pre-test configurations.
 Additionally, this can be the start to a general Incident Response tool against any forms of attacks.

-## VERSION 2.0 UPDATES
+# VERSION 2.0 UPDATES

-## Three Main Points of the Tool:
+## Three Main Features/Updates:
-- Checks for files created or modify during established pentest engagement window stil left on a client system
-- Checks for listeners/processes left open on a client system
-- Inspects for local users added during the engagement window
+- Now features a server application to run checks against systems that conform to requirements (remote terminal, admin, etc.)
+- Data is now also formatted to JSON standard!
+   - This data is now more ingestible to tools and is easier to work with and compare
+- Built a JSON comparison tool to look for differences between a baseline check and a post-engagement check

 ### Options